Iapetus-11/referrals/README.md

 - [gritor111](https://github.com/gritor111) - Taught me how to use git, discord.py and postgreSQL, thank you so much petus.

 - [clvrk](https://github.com/clvrk) - Helped me out with discord.py, aiohttp and core principles of Python.
 His knowledge in Python, APIs and Web development in general is exceptional.

+- [sh-](https://www.youtube.com/watch?v=dQw4w9WgXcQ)[wayz](https://github.com/sh-wayz) - Taught me Python, the basics of git, and showed me how to learn more.
+10/10 would recommend being taught by him.